-In Fig. 2.2.9, as in the movie above, the temperatures are given as anomalies, or differences relative to a mean established from some arbitrary period of time (1951-1980 in this case).
+In the figure above, as in the movie above, the temperatures are given as anomalies, or differences relative to a mean established from some arbitrary period of time (1951-1980 in this case).
 One thing that is clear is that the polar region of the northern hemisphere is the area that has warmed the most — more than 6°C during this time period when the mean global temperature has risen by a bit less than 1°C. Also clear is the fact that starting around 1990, nearly all of the globe is warming.
 It's pretty hard to argue with this plot, isn't it?

 But if you are still unconvinced, we have another dataset up our sleeves that is completely independent of all of the atmospheric data we have shown so far: the ground has also warmed up!